lexibank/luangthongkumkaren/README.md

-# A View on Proto-Karen Phonology and Lexicon
+# CLDF dataset derived from Luangthongkum's "Proto-Karen Phonology and Lexicon" from 2019

 Cite the source dataset as